halfaya/Music/Banner/README.md

 ## Idea

-The musical idea is that each instrument attempts to follow its own path, but is subject to contraints by the others.
+The musical idea is that each instrument attempts to follow its own path, subject to specified constraints.
+I have not yet attempted to add phrasing or dynamics.

 1. **Violin I** plays the melody of the Star Spangled Banner.
 2. **Violin II** plays free counterpoint against the main melody.
-3. **Viola** attempts to fit the other three parts together making some kind of harmonic sense.
+3. **Viola** attempts to fill in the original specified harmony.
 4. **Cello** plays the root of the original harmonic progression.